dervalp/cosyJS/README.md

 cosyJS
 ======

-Full stack UI component library
+Full stack UI component library and layout generator

-# Intro
+## Intro

-The idea to cosyJS is to provide you out of the box a node.js server which manage all your static files (stylesheets, javascript templates).
+The idea is to provide you out of the box a node.js server which manage all your static files (stylesheets, javascript templates, javascript lib,...).

 cosyJS has also some nice features out of the box like:

 * A layout generator using Bootstrap (and later Foundation and Cosy Grid Stystem)
-* A powerfull client-Side library which allows you to play easily with your HTML and/or the cosyJS components.
+* A powerfull client-side library which allows you to play easily with your HTML and/or the cosyJS components.
-* A library of full-stack library which has a set of common components you use all the time (text, button, image).
+* A library of full-stack components which has a set of UI element you use all the time (text, button, image).

-# Shared Templates
+## Shared Templates

-The idea behind cosy is to shared the Templates you use to render your data between client-side and server-side. cosyJS is server agnostic and could work out of the box with any kind of API.
+The idea behind cosy is to shared the Templates you use to render your data between client-side and server-side. cosyJS expect an Express (or at least connect) server.

-# Work in progress
+## Work in progress

 This is still currenly in development but you are free to collaborate on the project.